Growth Metrics

 Carnival (CCL) Long-Term Debt Issuances (2016 - 2025)

-Carnival (CCL) has disclosed Long-Term Debt Issuances for 16 consecutive years, with $2.5 billion as the latest value for Q4 2025.
+Carnival's Long-Term Debt Issuances history spans 16 years, with the latest figure at $2.5 billion for Q4 2025.

 • Average Long-Term Debt Issuances over 5 years is $2.3 billion, with a median of $2.1 billion recorded in 2022.